|

 What is the procedure for canceling my account?

-cancellation must in writing and arrangements must be made to have the alarm
+must in writing and arrangements must be made to have the alarm panel

 Systems Inc cannot stop billing you until the panel is